ali-ehtsham-data-science/deep_learning_implementing_detr_fb_research/README.md

 # Training DETR on Custom Dataset

+In order to run this dataset please follow the instructions below

 ## Step 1.
 Download wider face dataset [link](http://shuoyang1213.me/WIDERFACE/) and unzip the files in dataset folder